Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xIfzyBihoI4.md

 ### Transcript

-> so yeah, will the engine upgrade affect our windows installation i hope not i'd be a bummer
+> so yeah, will the engine upgrade affect our windows installation I hope not I'd be a bummer